By Dr. Mercola

 Sunlight Is Your Ideal Source of Vitamin D

 Unfortunately, the amount of sun reaching most of the U.S. is only sufficient to generate a healthy vitamin D response for far less than half of the year.
-Most people don't live far enough south or high enough in the mountains to allow enough Ultraviolet (UV) -B to reach their skin.
+Most people don't live far enough south or high enough in the mountains to allow enough UV-B to reach their skin.
 So, for those times of the year when access to the proper amount of sun is not possible, you will want to consider an oral form of vitamin D3 (cholecalciferol).

 Major Caution: Avoid Sunburn